bhupendra-chouhan/NamasteReact/readme.md

 6. Never create useState hooks inside if-else statements, loops, inner function of a function component.

 7. Never update state variable directly just like a regular variable.
-Always use a .setState("#") method to update the state variable in a Functional Components or this.setSTate({state: "#"}) in Class Components.
+Always use a `.setState("#")` method to update the state variable in a Functional Components or `this.setState({state: "#"})` in Class Components.

 \***\*Learn all about implementation of state in React** 👉 [Click Here](https://react.dev/learn/thinking-in-react)